khalilhamdii/khalilhamdii/README.md

 ### Hello Everyone! 👋

-I'm [Khalil Hamdi](https://khalilhamdii.github.io/Portfolio/), a Full Stack Web Developer 🚀 from Tunisia.
+I'm Khalil Hamdi ( See my [Portfolio](https://khalilhamdii.github.io/Portfolio/) ) , a Full Stack Web Developer 🚀 from Tunisia.
 I have a background of 4 years of experience in project controlling and scheduling, I look forward to learning and work with driven and successful teams, while expanding my fluency in multiple programming languages.

 **What I have been upto recently:**